 Below are additional resources for updating your CV, department-specific formats and promotions criteria, and peer evaluations.

-For information on creating and editing your CV, see the format guidelines below.
+For information on creating and editing your CV as well as a template for your self-assessment, see the format guidelines below.

 Here is the most recent CV format: UW School of Medicine CV format and here is the CV format for courtesy faculty.